 Disabling a Crawler will halt any in-progress crawls, but you can enable it again at any time.
 Deleting a Crawler will permanently remove it, as well as delete any raw HTML data that was found by the crawler.
-Data saved within entities in the Knowledge Graph will not be removed.
+Data that is already saved within existing entities in Content will not be removed.

 Crawler Best Practices

 If your business has multiple brands or domains, you can make as many crawlers in your account as you’d like.
 We recommend making a unique crawler with its own settings for each brand or domain you want to crawl.